sblum55/travel-api-frontend/README.md

 * If the user is in their profile they either select search for more countries, look at any saved countries or log-out
 * If the user clicks on the search for more countries button they will be taken to the search screen
 * In the search screen the user can search by country and the countries info will show up below
-* If the user choose to look at their saved countries info they will be taken to a page with full details of countries travel info
 * Their will be a nav bar after log-in that will allow the user to toggle between home, profile and search screens.

 # MVP's